 - Physical damage estimate.

-Attorneys understand if you don’t have all these documents at your initial lawyer consultation—the police report may not be ready, your vehicle may not have appraised yet, you may have seen the doctor only a few days ago, etc. However, it’s important to bring everything you do have at the time.
+Attorneys understand if you don’t have all these documents at your initial lawyer consultation—the police report may not be ready, your vehicle may not have been appraised yet, you may have seen the doctor only a few days ago, etc. However, it’s important to bring everything you do have at the time.

 What Can I Expect at a Lawyer Consultation?